-July 2013- An oil spill rocked the gulf of Thailand and sent tourists running for their planes.
+July 2013- An oil spill rocked the Gulf of Thailand and sent tourists running for their planes.
 The spill was located in Prao Bay on the west coast of Samet Island’s in a community that heavily relies upon tourism and industry.
-Cleaning of the spill has been done predominatly by hand with Thai military being called in to help contain the environmental disaster.
+Cleaning of the spill has been done predominantly by hand with Thai military being called in to help contain the environmental disaster.

 Estimates put the spill around 50,000 liters (13,200 gallons).
 Using their volume estimates this is the equivalent to about 1.5 tanker trucks of oil to put in perspective.